 for the cold water to cool the tomatoes as they come out of the

-blancher.
-The one on the right to slide the skins off into.
+The one on the right to catch the skins as I slide them off.

-pots are lower than if you set them on a counter which is easier on the
+pots are lower than if you set them on a counter, making it easier on the

 easy clean up.

 Hi I just completed 7 pints of tomato's using its own juice.
 I followed the Ball instructions.

 My jars are cool and are sealed, however I just noticed small air bubbles inside jars.
 My jars look perfect otherwise.